Louisiana grandmother creates hugging curtain in age of social distancing

-PIERRE PART, LA (WVLA/NBC News) – At a time when we could all use a hug, a Louisiana woman has found a creative way to give them amid the coronavirus outbreak.
+PIERRE PART, La.
+(WVLA) – At a time when we could all use a hug, a Louisiana woman has found a creative way to give them amid the coronavirus outbreak.

 Kathy Alleman says her desire to hug her family inspired her to create her “hug curtain.”